virmundi/NewDataForManagers/keyvaluestores.md

 As we'll see in the Product Overviews section, a K-V can store its information in memory or persistently to a disk.
 There are tradeoffs and design considerations with either mechanism.
 Pure memory options are useful for pure speed.
 They are also purely transient.
 If the box suffers a power outage, everything in memory will probably be lost.
 This might not be a bad thing&trade;.
 When the K-V persists it must  slow down some in order write.
 How much of a slow down is product specific.
 The benefit is that while slower, you're system can survive a reboot.

-Most of the K-Vs are transactional at the key level.
+K-Vs are transactional at the key level.
 This means that when you put a value for a key, you either put the whole value or you won't.
 It is not possible for a partial write to occur.
 The same is true for a read.
 You cannot read a partially added value.
 For example, say you wanted to `put` the value `Bob` in the key "&lt;usersession&gt;.firstname".
 It is not possible even during failure to write `Bo` or `B`.
 When a client of a K-V requests &lt;usersession&gt;.firstname the system will either return an empty response (if it hasn't got a value or if the value is removed) or it will return `Bob`.
 It can't return `B`.

 ## Getting to Know the Players